Patches in Tacoma Are Economical

 Embroidered patches in Tacoma are inexpensive and can be applied to different apparel styles.
 The most popular is the embroidered patch cap.

 Elmer Fudd caps

 When we started Northwest Custom Apparel in 1977 on Jefferson Street in Tacoma.
-Northwest’s mission is to manufacturer embroidered patches and sews them to caps.
+Northwest’s mission is to manufacture embroidered patches and sew them to caps.
 When we opened in 1977, there weren’t didn’t a lot of different styles to choose from the cap we primarily sold was high crown foam-lined caps.
 We called it our “Elmer Fudd” cap.

 We sold a lot of caps in those days because heavy equipment, fertilizer, and construction companies realized this was an excellent way to promote their product.
 Their market did not read trade publications.
 Think how many Cat caps are out there.